Larrikinau/overseerr-content-filtering/docs/support/faq.md

 Yes!
 Please see the [documentation for creating local users](../using-overseerr/users/README.md#creating-local-users).

-### Is is possible to set user roles in Overseerr?
+### Is is possible to set user roles in the Content Filtering Fork?

 Permissions can be configured for each user via the **User List** or their **User Settings** page.
-The list of assignable permissions is still growing, so if you have any suggestions, [submit a feature request](https://github.com/sct/overseerr/issues/new/choose)!
+The Content Filtering Fork includes all upstream permissions plus content rating controls.
+If you have suggestions for additional features, [submit a feature request](https://github.com/Larrikinau/overseerr-content-filtering/issues)!

 ## Requests